 CPR is a Life Saver

-More than anything else, CPR can help you save a life.
+More than any other safety tips for summer, knowing how to perform CPR can help you save a life.
 Before the summer season, everyone should become certified in CPR.
 Or, make sure that at least one of your guests is certified (the more the better) if you’re planning to host a party.
 For more information on becoming certified in CPR, we’ve written an entire article about the subject.
 Being trained in CPR can significantly increase the chances of survival for a victim.

 There are plenty more tips for staying safer near the water this summer.
 Take a look around the blog and don’t be afraid to reach out to us on Facebook or Instagram.
 In the end, we’re all working towards the same goal: a safe and happy summer!
 Happy Summer Solstice!